systemd/mkosi/mkosi/resources/mkosi.md

 : Configure compression for the resulting image or archive.
-The argument can be either a boolean or a compression algorithm (`xz`, `zstd`). `zstd` compression is used by default, except CentOS and derivatives up to version 8, which default to `xz`.
+The argument can be either a boolean or a compression algorithm (`xz`, `zstd`). `zstd` compression is used by default, except CentOS and derivatives up to version 8, which default to `xz`, and OCI images, which default to `gzip`.
   Note that when applied to block device image types, compression means the image cannot be started directly but needs to be decompressed first.
 This also means that the `shell`, `boot`, `qemu` verbs are not available when this option is used.
-Implied for `tar`, `cpio`, `uki`, and `esp`.
+Implied for `tar`, `cpio`, `uki`, `esp`, and `oci`.

 `CompressLevel=`, `--compress-level=`